midoriao/python-matlab-ray-example/README.md

 ## Requirements

-- Python 3.10
+- Python 3.8
 - [Poetry](https://python-poetry.org/)

 All of the above can be set up using [devcontainer](https://code.visualstudio.com/docs/remote/containers) in VSCode.
-I strongly recommend using it.
+I strongly recommend using it to avoid struggles (especially, [ray may not work on M1 mac](https://github.com/ray-project/ray/issues/20084)).

 ## Environment-specific parameters